 Each of these tools accounts for a platform that is extensively developer-friendly.

-To understand Azure’s advantages, let’s look at an application of this service by one of the leading tech companies in the industry.
-To implement fast and seamless data processing, LG Electronics started collecting data with Azure IoT Hub, analysing and processing data using Stream Analytics, and storing these datasets into Microsoft SQL.
-This system collects and analyses data in real-time and notifies out-of-range devices immediately.
+To understand Azure’s advantages, let’s look at an application by one of the leading tech companies in the industry.
+To implement fast and seamless data processing, LG Electronics started collecting data with Azure IoT Hub, analysing and processing data using Stream Analytic.
+Datasets were stored within Microsoft SQL.
+The LG system collects and analyses data in real-time and notifies out-of-range devices immediately.

 Development Over Azure

 Applications come in many different shapes and sizes.
 Before you dive into development, you need to analyse and understand what your application is all about.
-The other factors to keep in mind are the underlying infrastructure and whether your application requires a database at its backend.
+The other factors to keep in mind when deciding where to store your application are the underlying infrastructure and whether your application requires a database at its backend.
 Once you get that out of the way, you will have a good understanding of what service you need to choose on Azure to make sure your application works seamlessly.

 How to Sign-Up on Azure?